 Even handymen must be professional.
-Your handyman service should have insurance and license.
+Your handyman service should have insurance and a license.
 Create a customer service policy, have a warranty option, and develop an online presence.

 The key is to create a set of expectations and stick to them.
 Make sure working with you is a pleasant experience.
-Providing a professional and clear job outline can create recurring clients and positive remarks online and word of mouth.
+Providing a professional and clear job outline can create recurring clients and positive remarks online and by word of mouth.

 4. Digital Marketing